hackclub/hackclub/workshops/backjack/README.md

     [Check out my example here](https://repl.it/@chrisrama/BlackjackgameDoubleSplit#main.cpp)

- + What if I keep forgetting how many win I have from the dealer, create and variable that keeps record of the number of the number of win of the player and the dealer.
-Then display the comparison of win after each round and when the game is over.
+ + What if I keep forgetting how many win I have from the dealer, create and variable that keeps record of the number of win for the player and the dealer.
+Then display the comparison of wins between the player and the dealer, after each round and when the game is over.

     [Check out my code here](https://repl.it/@chrisrama/Blackjack-game-Winner-review#main.cpp)